 July 2011 by Chris RalphWe know we lack critical minerals.
 We know the causes.
 We know the need.
 We have the knowledge we need right now.
 Why can’t we just take action and fix the problem?

-• Idaho challenges EPA regulations
+• Idaho to take over EPA permitting

 The Bawl Mill • Ask The Experts—14-day camping limit • Legislative and Regulatory Update • Explosives and Mining • Mother Lode Leaf Gold • Dredging The Outside Bend • A Good Start • WWII Vet & Prospector Still Going Strong • Nevada Gold Value Up Along With Production • 2011 National Mining Hall of Fame Inductees • Melman on Gold & Silver • Mining Stock Quotes & Mineral and Metal Prices